hvdb/grunt-web-development/README.md

 Test: Test the same way as the build does it.

 It will run karma and protractor tests.
+The karma files are included with wiredep, so all bower_component files are available.
+Mocks needs to be loaded with mocks/file.js

+##results

+Results are stored in .tmp/results.
+Here you can find karma/jshint/protractor results.

+You can check protractor by starting the html: .tmp/results/protractor/screenshots/report.html
+This will give an overview of the tests and option to show screenshot on failed test.

 #The following is not yet recommended!

+You can use it locally.
+But not in the build.

 ---
 This helps you with making the script includes.
 You don't need to insert them again.